crate/docker-crate/README.md

 ## Contributing

 You are very welcome to contribute features or fixes!
-Before we can accept any pull requests to Crate Data we need you to agree to our [CLA][11].
+Before we can accept any pull requests to Crate we need you to agree to our [CLA][11].
 For further information please refer to [CONTRIBUTING.rst][12].